swharden/Spectrogram/README.md

 * [FftSharp](https://github.com/swharden/FftSharp) - the module which actually performs the FFT and related transformations
 * [MP3Sharp](https://github.com/ZaneDubya/MP3Sharp) - a library I use to read MP3 files during testing
 * [FSKview](https://github.com/swharden/FSKview) - a real-time spectrogram for viewing frequency-shift-keyed (FSK) signals from audio transmitted over radio frequency.
+* [NAudio](https://github.com/naudio/NAudio) - an open source .NET library which makes it easy to get samples from the microphone or sound card in real time